-The holidays are a time of joy and giving but for our Local First Alliance members, being charitable is a year-round endeavor.
-Our local businesses m [...]
+The holidays are a time of joy and giving, but for our Local First Alliance members being charitable is a year-round endeavor.
+Local businesses o [...]

 1. Move your banking to a community bank or credit union, and invest your money in tangible assets like land, or with organizations like the Cooperative Fund of New England that invest in community control.

 2. Rent out a room in your home, or swap space for gardening, child or elder care, or carpentry

 Co-op Food Stores

 Mascoma Savings Bank

 King Arthur Flour